matteosecli/Ulysses-doc/doc/source/how-to-use-ulysses.rst

 If you have a SISSA email, you can enable your account to Ulysses by writing an email to helpdesk-hpc@sissa.it.

-If your name is *John Doe*, your email will probably look like :code:`jdoe@sissa.it`; in the following, you will need to replaced :code:`username` with your equivalent of :code:`jdoe`.
+If your name is *John Doe*, your email will probably look like :code:`jdoe@sissa.it`; in the following, you will need to replace :code:`username` with your equivalent of :code:`jdoe`.

 Step 1: Login
 -------------